Katihar Junction railway station: Development

 The 2240 m long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was opened in 1971 thereby linking the Barharwa–Azimganj–Katwa loop to Malda, New Jalpaiguri and other railway stations in North Bengal.

 Gauge conversion work (from metre gauge to broad gauge) in the Barauni–Katihar section was taken up in 1978–79 and completed in 1982.

 The Siliguri–Katihar line was the last surviving metre-gauge line in the area.
 The Aluabari Road–Katihar section already had a broad-gauge line running alongside the metre-gauge line.
 The Aluabari Road–Siliguri section needed to be converted.
-Conversion work was taken up in 2008, train services in the section was suspended and conversion work completed early in 2011.
+Conversion work was taken up in 2008; train services in the section were suspended and conversion work was completed early in 2011.

-Station Facilities
+Station facilities

-Following services available in Katihar Jn.
-Railway Station:
+The following services are available in Katihar Jn. railway station: